 First Snow (Sort of)

 We did take an afternoon off to celebrate our eleventh anniversary and take a walk along one of our favorite local trails.
 On our way home, we had to stop and enjoy one of the most spectacular and reddest sunsets we have seen in a long while.
-Even several humans stopped to appreciate and capture it with their cameras.
+Several others stopped to appreciate and capture it with their cameras.

 It was surely an optical illusion, but with no leaves on trees everything seemed so much more present, crisper and closer.
 Rock faces and other landscape features appeared in places we had passed dozens of times before without noticing.
-(Very uncharacteristic for a bear – we notice everything!)
 Vista views seemed wider and farther than in spring or summer.
 Even as the temperature dropped as dusk approached, it was hard to take our eyes away from the beauty.

 Yesterday we could feel the temperatures drop all day long.
 We woke up to upper thirties and by dusk it was in the upper twenties with the first light snow of the season carried by very high winds… gusts more than thirty miles an hour.
-It made the cave vibrate and the trees roar!
-Even the wolves didn’t want to stay out in it and preferred the cave warmth.
+It made the house vibrate and the trees roar!
+Even the dogs didn’t want to stay out in it and preferred the house warmth.
 It was so nice to be inside by the fire even though the snow ended up being only a dusting that barely lasted in the shade once the sun rose.

 That’s it for now.
 Time to wander out to find some plantain (Plantago lanceolata).
 I’ll chew it up and hold between my cheek and gum most of the day to draw out a minor toothache.